-Good Luck on Your Preparations,
+Good luck on your preparations,

-Nia Indelicato 2018 Secretary-General Shannon L. Dunn AMUN Executive Director
+Brianne Reeves 2019 Secretary-General Shannon L. Dunn AMUN Executive Director

-Follow us on Facebook and Twitter for Conference updates and United Nations News and Content.
+Follow us on Facebook and Twitter for Conference updates and United Nations news and content.

-Copyright © 2018 by American Model United Nations International, 1212 N. Columbian Avenue, Oak Park, IL 60302.
-Contact us by phone at 1.773.777.2682 or by fax at 1.877.220.6755.
+Copyright © 2019 by American Model United Nations International, 1212 N. Columbian Avenue, Oak Park, IL 60302.
+Contact us by phone at 1.773.777.2682.
 All rights reserved.
 To Unsubscribe from these emails at any time, please click here.